vikhyat-dhamija/Big-Data--Pyspark-Intro-to-Cloud-Computing/README.md

 Task 5: Search Text and Create RDDs: Practice from SCALA to Python Convert the SCALA code below to Python, run it and show results.
-If there are errors in the given code that prevent you from obtaining the expected result, please make a simple fix and show result. from pyspark import SparkContext
+If there are errors in the given code that prevent you from obtaining the expected result, please make a simple fix and show result.

-# Insert your own code, transform the code below:
+from pyspark import SparkContext
-val lines = sc.textFile("file01_Hd_Sp_Freq.txt ")
+--Insert your code and transform val lines = sc.textFile("file01_Hd_Sp_Freq.txt ")
 // transformed RDDs
 val selfish = lines.filter(_.startsWith("I"))